 - Students who have been sexually assaulted harassed or complainants have access to University assistance in changing academic, living, working and transportation situations after an alleged incident.
 If the request is made by the student or complainant and if such changes are reasonably available, accommodations to minimize burden on the student or complainant may include:

 - University code of conduct action, Title IX action, employee disciplinary action, criminal prosecution and civil suits are all options available to victims of sexual assault.
 To begin the university conduct process, the campus authority or victim should contact the Title IX Coordinator: Founders Hall #1200, (308) 865-8388, the Dean–Student Affairs, Memorial Student Affairs Building #180, (308) 865-8528 University Student Conduct Officer, Nebraskan Student Union #142A, (308) 865-1619 or the Human Resources office Founders Hall #1200, (308) 865-8388.
 Once the university has been notified they are obligated to investigate the incident and complete their processes.

 - Additional resources about legal issues, health care, or other concerns related to the assault can be found here.

-- If your friend tells you they have been sexual assaulted: Believe them.
+- If your friend tells you they have been sexually assaulted: Believe them.
 Your friend needs to be believed and supported.
 It is never the fault of the victim for being sexual assaulted.
 Sexual assault has nothing to do with the victim’s behavior, actions or the reality of the situation.